joesepi/building-band-aid/posts/deploy.md

 ## What's Next?

-If we go to our [Band App on Bluemix](https://band-app.bluemix.net), we will see the status output that is the default for a LoopBack app.
+If we go to our [Band App on IBM Cloud](https://band-app.bluemix.net), we will see the status output that is the default for a LoopBack app.
 And if we view the [LoopBack Explorer for our API](https://band-app.bluemix.net/explorer) (`/explorer`), we should see the familiar Swagger interface.
 (Again, these links point to *my deployed application*.
 Your URL will be different.)
 From here we can interact with our API endpoints just like we did in the previous episode.
 If we connected our application to a persisted datasource, we could start adding data through the explorer.
-This is something we will do in the next episode!
+This is something we will do in the [next episode](./data-source.md)!